Vivi-P/Data-wragling/README.md

-# Data-wragling
+# Data-Wrangling
-This is a summary of my projects in Data Wragling
+This is a summary of my projects in Data Wrangling